inet-framework/inet/tutorials/configurator/doc/step5.rst

 element.
 It is valid to do so because the assignment of IP addresses is deterministic, that is, given the same input, it will always produce the same result.
-However, if you change the network topology, for example, add, remove or reorder hosts, addresses might be assigned in a different way.
+However, if you change the network topology, for example, add, remove, or reorder hosts, addresses might be assigned in a different way.
 The consequence may be that addresses in the ``<route>`` element no longer exist in the modified network or they refer to different hosts/routers than originally intended, i.e. the configuration will